Visiting Students

 A Drop/Add occurs when students who have completed registration make changes to their schedules.
 For degree-seeking matriculated students, an advisor’s signature is required.

-Student may add open semester courses and/or change sections with the signature of an advisor until the deadline published in the semester's course schedule; after that deadline, the instructor’s signature, department chair’s signature and the registrar's signature is also required.
-Check each schedule for exact date.
+Student may add open semester courses and/or change sections with the signature of an advisor until the deadline published in the semester's course schedule.
+After that deadline, the Instructor’s signature, Department Chair’s signature, and the Associate Vice President's signature is also required.
+Check each schedule for exact dates.

 Fees may be charged for dropping and adding courses.
 See the schedule for exact fee amounts.

-Students seeking to register for a closed (filled to capacity) class are required to obtain permission from the instructor, the department chair and the registrar.
+Students seeking to register for a closed (filled to capacity) class are required to obtain permission from the Instructor, Department Chair, and the Associate Vice President.

 Students may drop a course by the deadlines listed in the Registration Calendar.

-Important: Students who decide not to pay or attend after they have already registered for classes must complete a Drop/Add form and submit it to Student Services Central at the Middletown or Newburgh campus.
-Students will incur a tuition liability if they fail to withdraw on or before the start date of the semester.
+Important: Students who decide not to pay or attend after they have already registered for classes must complete a Credit Course Add/Drop form and submit it to Student Services Central at the Middletown or Newburgh campus.
+Students will incur a tuition liability if they fail to drop on or before the start date of the semester.

 * Students who have unmet financial obligations to the College or who have failed to comply with college requirements, such as proof of immunization, will not be permitted to register, receive or send transcripts, or provide proof of enrollment to other agencies/institutions until the stop/hold is cleared with the issuing office.